mdn/content/files/en-us/web/css/basic-shape/shape/index.md

     - If only one `<length-percentage>` is provided, the same value is used for both the horizontal and vertical radii, effectively creating a circle.
 In this case, `<arc-size>` and `<angle>` have no affect.
     - If either radius is zero, the command is equivalent to a `<line-command>` to the ending point.
     - If either radius is negative, its absolute value is used instead.
-    - If the horizontal and vertical radii don’t describe an ellipse large enough to intersect both the starting point and ending points (after rotation by the specified `<angle>`), the radii are scaled up uniformly until the ellipse is just large enough to intersect both points.
+    - If the horizontal and vertical radii don't describe an ellipse large enough to intersect both the starting point and ending points (after rotation by the specified `<angle>`), the radii are scaled up uniformly until the ellipse is just large enough to intersect both points.
     - If the starting and ending points of the arc lie on exactly opposite sides of the ellipse, there is only one possible ellipse and two possible arcs.
 In this case, `<arc-sweep>` specifies the arc to choose, and `<arc-size>` has no effect.

     `close`: Adds a [ClosePath command](/en-US/docs/Web/SVG/Attribute/d#closepath) to the list of shape commands, drawing a straight line from the current position (end of the last command) to the first point in the path defined in the `from <coordinate-pair>` parameter.
 To close the shape without drawing a line, include a `<move-command>` with the originating coordinates before the close command.
 If the `close` command is immediately followed by a `<move-command>`, it defines the starting point of the next shape or subpath.